- Home

 WebPay

-WebPay allows you to pay using credit or debit card.
-Foreign credit cards are normally allowed (if you have informed your bank that you are traveling/living in Chile before, of course).
+WebPay allows you to pay using a credit or debit card.
+Foreign credit cards are normally allowed (if you have informed your bank that you are traveling/living in Chile before).
 If you have a CuentaRUT, you can also use WebPay.

 ServiPag

 ServiPag.com is the web equivalent of the ServiPag counters that you can see in some streets/metro stations.
 Initially developed to allow Chilean people to pay their utility bills, it is nowadays also provided by some websites to pay online.
 Online payment only works with credit cards.
 You can also instruct ServiPag to debit your account directly.
-The website will redirect you to the website of your bank to confirm the debit.
+The website will redirect you to your bank's website to confirm the payment.

 Wire transfer/cash deposit

 It is not always possible to pay by card.
-Actually, a lot of Chileans still prefer to come to the shop to buy a product.
+Actually, many Chileans still prefer to come to the shop to buy a product.
 Therefore, for most shops, their website is only a way for people to find them and get contact details.
 If you can not or do not want to come to the shop, they usually send you their bank account details.
-You can do a wire transfer and they ship the product.
+You can do a wire transfer, and they ship the product.

 That's a good method if you do not yet have a Chilean bank account.
-Indeed, you can also deposit the funds at a cashier desk in any branch of the shop's bank.
+Indeed, you can also deposit the funds at a cashier's desk in any branch of the shop's bank.

 Khipu